seansnively/spotify-helper/README.md

 In my day job I work mainly on a large backend Java project.
 So this is part of my attempt to fill in some technical gaps, and add some breadth to my experience.

-If you know me, and would like to try it out, send me your email address to add you to the Spotify API allow list.
+If you know me, and would like to try it out, send me your email address so I can add you to the Spotify API allow list.
 I can then send you a link.

 ## Architecture Summary:
 I used the CDK to make an API backed by lambda functions for the frontend to call.